 Moving into a position where you’re consulting members and providing expertise instead of just helping on a surface level

 Part 3: Member Advocacy implementation roadmap

 You’re ready to implement Member Advocacy now—but what are your plans for the future?
 A new service model is as much about evolution as implementation.
-Jacob Sattelmair, Wellframe’s founder and General Manager, recommends a roadmap like this one:
+Jacob Sattelmair, Wellframe’s co-founder and General Manager, recommends a roadmap like this one:

 Step 1: Review organizational structure, governance & decision making

 Step 2: Define your plan’s goals and strategies to solidify priorities.
 Specifically, health plans should define the following:

 - Target member populations

 - Technology and enablement strategy

 - Evaluation process and KPIs